Ganesh-Nagarampalli/CRUD-API/README.md

 ### model

 - A model is a class with which we construct documents.
 In mongoose, each document is an instance of its model.

+### Schema

+- A Schema is a blueprint of the database which defines the shape of the documents within a collection.

+### Middleware

+- By default we cannot send json data to the server.
+To enable this we need to use express.json() middleware.

+- Middleware functions are functions that have access to the request object (req), the response object (res), and the next function in the application’s request-response cycle.